Filiprogrammer/AlphabotSZUCar/docs/WLAN-BLE communication protocol.md

 ### Positioning response (Sensor type: 10)

-The position will be splitted in 3 bytes, 12 bit per coordinate
+The position will be split into 3 bytes, 12 bit per coordinate

 | Field Name | Field Type | Notes                           |
 |------------|------------|---------------------------------|